Black Tax vs. Ubuntu

-These issues need to be addressed seriously as they are the fundamental causes to most problems such as the rise in evictions/homelessness, unemployment, failed businesses, alcoholism, substance abuse,as well as petty and violent crimes, and silent depression.
+These issues need to be addressed seriously as they are the fundamental causes to serious problems such as the rise in evictions/homelessness, unemployment, failed businesses, alcoholism, substance abuse, as well as the increasing crime rate, and silent depression.
 The youth need to be given more power in public policy as “comradeship” is no longer an answer.

 The public school system, especially in township schools, is in terrible shape.
 Most black run creches (nursery schools) are not up to standard, being more of day care centers that don’t equip children with the necessary tools to set them up for school.

-Coming from disenfranchised backgrounds, the African youth have to persevere through poverty, gang ridden communities, and underfunded schools which proves a challenge in making it through from primary to tertiary school, with inadequate resources that equip them for the real world.
+Coming from disenfranchised backgrounds, the African youth have to persevere through poverty, gang ridden communities, and underfunded schools which prove to be a challenge in making it through from primary to tertiary school, with inadequate resources that equip them for the real world.
 This is only reserved to private schools with better resources and an IEB system that sets them apart from the pack.

-Mostly around the stages of puberty, to high school, peer pressure and the awareness of one’s own short comings have resulted in gang culture or petty crime just to make ends meet, along with high levels of substance abuse and alcohol abuse.
+Mostly around the stages of puberty, to high school, peer pressure and the awareness of one’s own short comings have contributed to gang culture or petty crime just to make ends meet, along with high levels of substance abuse and alcohol abuse.
 The margins become narrower, as potentially brilliant children can get ‘lost in the system.’

 Graduating High School is a major achievement in its own right.
 After the celebrations, the reality of expensive fees of the higher education spectrum are nightmares come true.